 - Stay in your lane: Comparison has been described as a thief of joy.
 None of us was designed to be exactly the same in body, mind and spirit.
 Each of us is uniquely encoded with strength, weakness, gifts and inabilities.
 Energy spent trying to be like someone else is robbing you of being more of you.
 Your unique abilities are needed.
 Appreciate them, grow them and share!

 - Healthy Connections – No man is an island.
 Human beings are wired to connect and form attachments.
 The lack of a Secure Attachment Style according to Attachment Theory is an indication of future problematic relationships where a child becomes insecurely attached to others (Bowlby, 1988).
 The good news is there is hope.
 Attachment styles can be improved and become secure.
 Engaging in Cognitive Behavioural Therapy is a great way to bridge the gap between insecure and secure attachment styles.
 Read Bowlby & Ainsworth.

-I would like to ask for your support by liking and sharing this post and signing up to my blog!
+I would like to ask for your support by liking and sharing this post.
 I would love to hear your feedback as it encourages me to keep sharing and motivating others to live their best life!
 Let me know how the holistic healing list has resonated with you and feel free to post your own additional holistic health tips!